 Local Interest

-Thank you for your interest in joining 4-H in Buffalo County.
+Thank you for your interest in Buffalo County 4-H!

 4-H is open to ALL YOUTH, of ALL ABILITIES ages 5 to 18.
-Youth can join 4-H at any time of the year.
-However, in order to enter exhibits at the Buffalo County Fair, the deadline is June 15 of each year.
+Youth can join 4-H any time of the year.
+However, to enter exhibits at the Buffalo County Fair, the deadline to enroll is June 15 of each year.

-The enrollment process is done online and needs to be done every year for both, Youth and Volunteers.
+The enrollment process is done online and Youth and Volunteers need to enroll each year.
 Please see the links below to help guide your way.
 If you have any questions, please call the Buffalo County Extension Office, 308-236-1235.

 Enjoy articles from our local Horticulturist, Elizabeth Exstrom.
 Visit https://hles.unl.edu/update09202023 for Horticulture Update Newsletter.